 Even if you may feel like you aren't going through any symptoms, it's actually possible for your symptoms to be subtle enough that you don't notice them.

-If you did take a pregnancy test that came out positive, chances are that you're pregnant, even if you don't feel any symptoms.
+If you did take a pregnancy test that came out positive, chances are that you're pregnant, even if you don't feel pregnant.
 Additionally, if you have an early ultrasound that detects a fetal heartbeat, there's no doubt that you're having a baby!

 Here are a few of the most common causes: